funkensturm/acts_as_category/README.md

   root1.parent         # Returns nil, because root has no parent

   child1.children      # Returns an array with [subchild1, subchild2]
-  child1.children_ids  # Returns the same array, but ids instead of categories [3, 4]
+  child1.child_ids     # Returns the same array, but ids instead of categories [3, 4]
-  child1.children?     # Returns true as child1 has children
+  child1.has_children? # Returns true as child1 has children
+  child1.is_childless? # Returns false as child1 has children

   subchild1.ancestors      # Returns an array with [child1, root1]
   subchild1.ancestors_ids  # Returns the same array, but ids instead of categories [2, 1]